pytchlang/pytch-webapp/doc/source/developer/study-data.rst

 (Something more descriptive than ``sessionState`` would have been helpful — TODO: rename to something like ``usageStudySessionState``?)
 This can have values as follows.
+In the below, *participation-code* is a code of the form ``a1b2-c3d4`` pseudonymously identifying a particular participant within a study; *participation-info* is the combination of a participation-code with a *session-token*, which is a server-issued UUID representing a valid session.

 ``not-in-use``
   We sit permanently in this state if there is no